user4815162342/stew-cli/manual.md

     project.

 -   `next [filter]`: Changes the current working doc to the next one in document order.
-    Specifying a filter (see `lsdoc`) allows you to skip documents that don't match the filter.
+    Specifying a filter (see `list`) allows you to skip documents that don't match the filter.
     Note that a recursive filter causes the children of all siblings to be included, allowing for a inefficient directory walking mechanism.

 -   `previous [filter]`: Changes the current working doc to the previous one in document order.
-Specifying a filter (see `lsdoc`) allows you to skip documents that don't match the filter.
+Specifying a filter (see `list`) allows you to skip documents that don't match the filter.
     Note that a recursive filter causes the children of all siblings to be included, allowing for a inefficient directory walking mechanism.